itdistrict/vs-code-ingrid-modeler/README.md

 **LOW PRIO**

+* (FIXED) Syntax highlighting not working yet, might create another extension or include it in this one
 * No New Button yet for new bpmn diagrams
-* Syntax highlighting not working yet, might create another extension or include it in this one
 * Should not load all node_modules, makes it slower --> bundle scripts
 * adding highlight but check beforehand if document is saved
 * Everytime you reopen the workspace, close the Edit BPMN Window and Temporary Element Editor